MelbourneDev/MelbourneDev/README.md

 - 👋 Hi, I’m @MelbourneDev
-- 👀 I’m interested in Java, Python and more . . .
+- 👀 I’m interested in Kotlin, Java, Python, C#, SQL...
 - 🌱 I’m currently studying IT so a whole array of subjects and disciplines.
-In my own times Im learning Java atm.
 - 💞️ I’m looking to collaborate on anything, anything that will give me experience . . .
 - 📫 How to reach me, matthewalexanderwalton@gmail.com / photoofame on Discord.